patriciogonzalezvivo/eyeo16/README.md

 Note:
 **start this at 1:50**
+They are ritualistically created and destroyed.

-as a practice of fragility
+This seems like a practice of fragility.

 --